technofocus-pte/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 03/Lab03.md

 ![A screenshot of a schedule AI-generated content may be incorrect.](./media/image64.png)
+19. Now, click on RealTimeWorkspaceXXX on the left-sided navigation pane.
 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image65.png)